merkllab/motif_reuse/README.md

 # Supplementary Data
-This repository contains supplemantary data for the publication "Evidence for the preferential reuse of sub-domain motifs in primordial protein folds".
+This repository contains supplemantary data for the publication

+"Evidence for the preferential reuse of sub-domain motifs in primordial protein folds"

 DOI: 10.1002/prot.26089

 ## CT_motifs.csv